swimming at camp lake

 Medications

-ALL medicines, including over-the-counter (OTC) medications (e.g., Advil, etc.) and supplements, MUST be dispensed from our Health Hut by our nurses.
-Campers are not allowed to keep ANY medication in their cabin, with the exception of emergency inhalers and Epi-pens.
+All medications, including prescriptions, over-the-counter (OTC) (e.g., Advil, etc.), and vitamins/supplements, must be dispensed from our Health Hut by our nurses.
+Campers are not allowed to keep any medication in their cabin, with the exception of emergency inhalers and Epi-pens.

 Campers can visit the Health Hut at anytime, day or night, and receive whatever medical attention they need.